 Blender is not suited for beginners, but if you are not turned off by a steep learning curve, and search for one of the best open-source, free CAD software, you have found it.

-DesignSpark is tailored to 3D modelers on a budget.
+Tailored to 3D modelers on a budget, this free CAD software features the usual CAD modeling tools.
 In terms of functionality, the program keeps to the conventions of CAD software.
-This free CAD software features the usual CAD modeling tools.
 Also, the user interface is clearly inspired by AutoCAD.
 So, in case you’re looking for a free alternative to that program, it’s worth to take a closer look.

 While the core features are free, additional functionality has to be bought.
 This concerns extended import/export options and rendering.
 Like some other programs, DesignSpark taps into online services.
 This allows you download 3D models directly into the free CAD software, and have your designs printed, and sent to you.

-nanoCAD supports parametric modeling, which is handy as you can revisit older designs, and adapt them to new tasks in a breeze.
+True to its claim to professionalism, nanoCAD supports parametric modeling, which is handy as you can revisit older designs, and adapt them to new tasks in a breeze.
 Moreover, it can automate a great many routine tasks.
 As AutoCAD, it comes with a useful spreadsheet editor.
-The program is uncluttered, making it suitable for hobbyists, and beginners.
+The CAD program is uncluttered, making it suitable for hobbyists, and beginners.
 Still, users have a rich feature set at their disposal.
 The free CAD software’s functionality can be extended by various plugins.
 In case your projects are more demanding, you should take a look at the Plus version of nanoCAD.

-Onshape is a mighty enterprise-grade CAD software suite that is free for open-source projects.
-It is aimed at professional level users, who want version control, and collaboration built.
-Onshape is delivered over the cloud as a Service.
-It works on pretty much every system you can imagine – even on iOS, and Android phones.
+Equipped with a feature-set fitting for enterprise-grade CAD software, Onshape is, in fact, free for open-source projects.
+It is aimed at professional level users, who want version control, and collaboration tools to work in large teams.
+Onshape is delivered over the cloud as a service.
+This free CAD software works on pretty much every system you can imagine – even on iOS, and Android phones.

 Another approach to 3D modeling software is OpenSCAD, a free CAD software for creating solid CAD objects.
 It is not an interactive modeler, but rather a 3D compiler based on a textual description language.